warp-tech/warpgate-docs/docs/index.md

         </div>
         <div class="feature col-md-6 col-12">
             <h1>No jump hosts</h1>
-            <p>Warpgate handles authentication, and then transparently forwards the connection to the target server, while taking a live recording for auditing.</p>
+            <p>Warpgate handles authentication, and then transparently forwards the connection to the target server, while making a live recording for auditing.</p>
         </div>
     </div>